 Mobile Augmented Reality

-Extended Face Tracking
+Advanced Face Tracking

 The video below shows how iPhone employs AR-based gaze-tracking technology that creates use cases for device controlling performed with eyes, from serving users with limited abilities to hands-free experience and monitoring.
 Combined with computer vision, face-based AR opens up further opportunities for facial recognition apps.